hapax/hapax.github.io/assets/teaching.md

 Everyone wins.

-The way to fix these classes, and make hiking fun, is kind of obvious: we should stop marching student through the scrubland!
+The way to fix these classes, and make hiking fun, is kind of obvious: we should stop marching student through the scrubland, even if that's what's been done for time immemorial.
 We should take them through varied and stimulating terrain, into the forest, through a canyon, and towards the strange rock formations in the distance.